iamgbsmith/til/docker/manage-sensitive-data-with-secrets.md

 ```
 __If creating a secret from a file, delete the file once the secret has been created.__

-Creating a secret with a file means that the password cannot be read from the shell history.
+Creating a secret from a file means that the password cannot be read from the shell history.

 ### List secrets